Chapter 7

 • Criteria for success

 Establish clear objectives and a structured plan to build a foundation for efficient and insightful usability tests that yield actionable results.
-For help structuring your test plan, check out our template gallery.
+To help structure your test plan, check out our template gallery.

 2. Recruit the right test participants